seotesting-com/gsc-mcp-server/README.md

 3. **Set Up the MCP Server** – Clone the repository, configure your environment, and install the MCP server.
 4. **Enable Search Console Insights** – Verify that the MCP server is running correctly in Claude Desktop and start using advanced search analytics tools.

-By the end of this guide, you'll be able to run queries, visualize data, and optimize your website’s search performance with ease.
+By the end of this guide, **Claude will automatically connect to the MCP server** and you'll be able to run queries, visualize data, and optimize your website’s search performance with ease.
 Let's get started! 🚀

 ## 🔹 What You Need to Know
 This tutorial is designed to be beginner-friendly, and you don’t need any advanced technical skills.
 However, you should be comfortable running commands in the command line (also known as the terminal or command prompt).